hkust-zhiyao/APPLE/README.md

 **functions.py** script comprises some functions that can be called to achieve certain purposes.

 ### experimental results
-The experiment result is reported as a numpy array whose shape is in line with the shape of input data.
+According to the experimental results, **APPLE** highlights the relevant regions, indicated in green, which correspond precisely to the identified lithography hotspots detected through lithography simulation.
+Moreover, the **APPLE** algorithm proves its effectiveness in mitigating backdoor attacks in hotspot detection, further enhancing its utility in practical applications.
 An example of visualized output is shown below.
 ![image](utils/applegit.png)